-Study and Wellbeing Policy and Procedues - the Study and Wellbeing Policy and Procedues a provides a four-stage framework to guide practice in directing students to appropriate support, and to determine in a timely fashion what actions are needed where health, wellbeing or Fitness for Study concerns arise.
+Study and Wellbeing Policy and Procedures – the Study and Wellbeing Policy and Procedures provides a four-stage framework to guide practice in directing students to appropriate support, and to determine in a timely fashion what actions are needed where health, wellbeing or Fitness for Study concerns arise.
 Formerly known as Fitness to Study.

 Study skills: learning development offer a range of student support services including, online resources, one-to-one or group tutorials and a drop in zone in the library.
-Or visit the Learning Gateway for more information.
+Or visit Student Services for more information.

 Subject Benchmark Statements are part of the QAA Quality Code – Part A: Setting and maintaining academic standards.